georgecwan/rss2reddit/README.md

   RSS url to generate posts from.
     - You may add/remove as many subreddits as you want as long as they follow the format in the template above.
     - Do not add duplicate entries with the same pairing of subreddit and RSS url.
+    - Although most strings do not have to be surrounded by quotes, your RSS url might have to be surrounded by quotes if it contains special characters.
 - The delay parameter should be a positive integer representing how many seconds the program waits before listening to RSS feed for updates.
     - The flair parameter is optional.
 If you want to add a flair to your posts, enter the text you want to use as